-1108.4.5 Fixed or built-in seating, tables, counters or bars.
+1108.4.5 Fixed or built-in seating or tables.
 Where fixed or built-in seating or tables are provided, at least 5 percent of such fixed or built-in seating or tables, but not fewer than one, shall be accessible.
 Accessible fixed or built-in seating or tables shall comply with Section 1109.18.
 In eating and drinking establishments, such seating or tables shall be distributed throughout the facility and provide comparable lines of sight to performance areas.

-Where food or drink is served for consumption by customers, at counters or bars exceeding 34 inches (864 mm) high, a structurally integrated portion of the main counter, a minimum 60 inches (1825 mm) long, shall be provided in compliance with Section 1109.18 (see ADAAG Figure 45).
+Where food or drink is served for consumption by customers, at counters exceeding 34 inches (864 mm) high, a portion of the main counter, a minimum 60 inches (1825 mm) long shall be provided in compliance with Section 1109.18.